IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ### Install Event Manager

-Same as Ceph, you can install CP4WAIOps - Event Manager using GitOps by creating an Argo CD APP.
+You can install CP4WAIOps - Event Manager using GitOps by creating an Argo CD APP.
 The parameters for Event Manager are as follows:

 - GENERAL
   - Application Name: anyname (e.g.: "eventmanager-app")